fbpx

 The Glenelg Public House

 Serving up premium steak and boutique wine (among other delicious things), The Glenelg Public House is an absolute must-visit in Mermaid Beach and just generally on the Gold Coast.
-If for some reason you’re not into steak, everything on the menu is top-notch and they have a selection of some of the best sides we’ve ever sampled.
-There are also small plate options and it’s all mind-blowing.
-We vouch for the gnocchi.
+If for some reason you’re not into steak (it’s okay, we won’t tell anyone), everything on the menu is top-notch and they have a selection of some of the best seafood and sides we’ve ever sampled.
+If you’re partial to a solid serving of cheese then you must try to raclette with pear, fig relish and hazelnuts.
+Keen to try something a little different?
+The roast bone marrow with onion jam, mustard and toast is next level.
 Just.
 Trust.
 Us.

 Where: 2460 Gold Coast Hwy, Mermaid Beach